Fusanosuke Kuhara: Biography

 He served as secretary-general of the Rikken Seiyūkai in 1931 under Inukai Tsuyoshi.
 Politically, Kuhara supported a hard-line approach against China, and was a vocal supporter of a constitutional reform intended to transform Japan into a one-party state.
 However, Kuhara was briefly arrested after the February 26 incident and forced to resign from the party after it was discovered that he had made a financial contribution to the rebels.

 After the Rikken Seiyūkai party split, Kuhara was invited back into politics by Ichirō Hatoyama, leading the faction opposed to Chikuhei Nakajima, and rising to the post of president of the party in 1939.

 In 1940, he presided over the absorption of the party into Fumimaro Konoe’s Taisei Yokusankai, thus fulfilling his ambition of creating a one-party state.
 Under the Hiranuma administration, he served as an advisor to the cabinet.
 He was one of the key organizers of the League of Diet Members Carry Through the Holy War.

-In October 1955, Kuhara holds a meeting with Mao Zedong, Zhou Enlai, and Liao Chengzhi at Zhongnanhai.

 After World War II, Kuhara was purged by the American occupation authorities.
 After the end of the occupation, he was elected to the post-war House of Representatives of Japan from the Yamaguchi 2nd Electoral District in the 1952 General Election.
 He played an important role in the restoration of Russo-Japanese relations and Sino-Japanese relations.

 Kuhara died at his home in Shirokanedai, Minato, Tokyo in January 1965.
 His home is now the Happo-en, a hotel with a noted Japanese garden.